Guam Flag

 Taxable income is computed by deducting income-generating expenses (such as maintenance and repairs, property taxes, management fees, etc.) and depreciation costs from the gross rent.

-Capital gains derived by legal entities are included in the gross income and are subject to the standard corporate rates.
+Capital gains derived by legal entities are included in the gross income and are subject to the standard progressive corporate tax rates.
 Capital losses may normally be set off against taxable profits under general rules.